anayetullahefty/Riyadul-jurnel-project/Week 07 Tutorial Journal.markdown

-# COIT20246 Week 07 Tutorial Journal

-## Task 2: View Wi-Fi Details
+## Task 2

 **AP Information**:
 1. **AP 1**:
    - **SSID**: he!!o
    - **BSSID**: 58:11:22:14:43:0c
-   - **Frequency Band**: 5 GHz
+   - **Frequency Band**: 2.4 GHz
-   - **Channel**: 11
+   - **Channel**: 6
-   - **Data Rate**: 50 Mbps
+   - **Data Rate**: 30 Mbps
 2. **AP 2**:
    - **SSID**: Virous!
    - **BSSID**: 62:83:e7:22:ea:93
    - **Frequency Band**: 5 GHz
-   - **Channel**: 48
+   - **Channel**: 5
    - **Data Rate**: 100 Mbps

-## Task 3: Use Wi-Fi Access Point
+## Task 3

 **Important Settings and Considerations**:

+1. **SSID**:
+   - **Current**: "he!!o"
-1. **SSID**: Current: "HomeWiFi".
-Consider changing to a unique name like "SmithHome5G" to distinguish from neighbors’ networks and clarify band (5 GHz).
+   - **Consideration**: Change to a unique name like "SmithHome5G" to distinguish from neighbors’ networks and indicate 5 GHz band for clarity, especially in a dense apartment complex.
+   - **Reason**: Reduces confusion for devices and users, improving connection reliability.
+2. **Channel**:
-2. **Channel**: Current: Auto (2.4 GHz, Channel 6).
-For 2.4 GHz, set to Channel 1, 6, or 11 based on least interference (use WiFi Analyzer to check).
+   - **Current**: Auto (2.4 GHz, Channel 6; 5 GHz, Channel 36)
+   - **Consideration**: For 2.4 GHz, manually set to Channel 1, 6, or 11 based on WiFi Analyzer’s interference data (e.g., Channel 1 if least congested).
 For 5 GHz, set to a high channel (e.g., 149) to avoid radar interference.
+   - **Reason**: Manual channel selection minimizes overlap with nearby APs, boosting performance in crowded areas.

+3. **Security Mode**:
+   - **Current**: WPA2-PSK
-3. **Security Mode**: Current: WPA2-PSK.
-Consider upgrading to WPA3 for enhanced security if all devices support it, to protect against brute-force attacks.
+   - **Consideration**: Upgrade to WPA3 if all devices support it (check compatibility for older devices like IoT gadgets).
-4. **Guest Network**: Current: Disabled.
-Enable a guest network with a separate SSID (e.g., "GuestWiFi") and limited access to enhance security for visitors.
+   - **Reason**: WPA3 offers stronger encryption and protection against brute-force attacks, critical for securing sensitive data like university assignments.

+4. **QoS (Quality of Service)**:
+   - **Current**: Disabled
-5. **QoS**: Current: Disabled.
-Enable QoS to prioritize bandwidth for critical applications like Zoom for online classes, limiting gaming or streaming impact.
+   - **Consideration**: Enable QoS to prioritize bandwidth for critical applications like Zoom for online classes or Blackboard access, limiting bandwidth for non-essential tasks like streaming.
+   - **Reason**: Ensures stable performance for academic tasks in a shared household with multiple users.

+5. **Access Control**:
+   - **Current**: Disabled
+   - **Consideration**: Enable Access Control to whitelist only known devices (e.g., by MAC address, such as my laptop and phone) and block unauthorized devices.
+   - **Reason**: Prevents unauthorized access, critical in a university context where roommates or visitors might attempt to connect, potentially compromising network security.

+6. **Parental Controls**:
+   - **Current**: Disabled
+   - **Consideration**: Enable Parental Controls to restrict access for specific devices (e.g., a sibling’s tablet) during study hours (e.g., 8 AM–6 PM) or block inappropriate content.
+   - **Reason**: Maintains a distraction-free environment for studying, especially during exam periods, by limiting non-academic internet use.

-**Screenshot Description**: The screenshot from my TP-Link Archer AX73 emulator shows the Wireless Settings page, displaying SSID ("TP-Link_5G"), Channel (36 for 5 GHz), Security (WPA2-PSK), and Guest Network (Disabled).
-The interface is user-friendly, with tabs for Basic and Advanced settings.
+**Screenshot**: The screenshot from my TP-Link Archer BE400  emulator shows the Wireless Settings page, displaying SSID ("TP-Link_5G"), Security (WPA2-PSK) etc.

 ## Task 4: Self-Evaluation of Teamwork